Back to Top

 While the adventures could be played in any order, one recurring focus was on defeating powerful force known as “the Iron Shadow,” which had been smothering creative energy across the multiverse.

 The book was written by longtime DnD game designer Monte Cook and was generally well received among critics and players during its release.
-It’s not clear if any of the material that existed in that particular anthology will make into the new Quests from the Infinite Staircase adventures.
+Other than the use of the Infinite Staircase, however, there isn’t really any connection between this book and Quests from the Infinite Staircase.

 Currently, the official release date for Quests for the Infinite Staircase is July 16th, 2024.
 As with other Wizards of the Coast products, however, you will be able to pre-order the digital and physical bundle via D&D Beyond, which means you’ll be able to access the digital version of the book on July 2nd, 2024.